Patients and Visitors

 At Plymouth, a new workshop was built at the back of the Radiographers Training facility, Woodside, beside Freedom Fields Park.
 And it was to this facility Tom and John moved in 1973.

-Electronics Unit started in about 1968 by Ron Buchan then joined by Pete Walters in Mildmay Street, Plymouth
+Electronics Unit was started in about 1968 by Ron Buchan who was then joined by Pete Walters setting up a workshop in one of the houses in Mildmay Street, Plymouth

-In 1975, Peter Waters moved the Electronics Unit to the same building (in Woodside), shortly to be joined by Paul Soper.
-When Pete Walters left in 1973 Andy Dawson joined Paul and the modern history of MEMS was born.
+In 1975, Peter Waters moved the Electronics Unit to the same building, as the mechanical workshop (in Woodside), shortly to be joined by Paul Soper.
+When Pete Walters left in 1973 Andy Dawson joined Paul and the modern history of the service was born.
 Paul then left, moving to the Estates Department Electronics Chief Tech in Truro, leaving Andy on his own.

 Andy Dawson subsequently became Chief Technician.
 Mike Webber joined August 1975 and became Chief Technician in 2004 when Andy Dawson retired.